Order of the Thistle: Composition

 Knights and Ladies of the Thistle may also be admitted to the Order of the Garter.
-Formerly, many, but not all, Knights elevated to the senior Order would resign from the Order of the Thistle.
-The first to resign from the Order of the Thistle was John, Duke of Argyll in 1710; the last to take such an action was Thomas, Earl of Zetland in 1872.
+Formerly, many, but not all, Knights elevated to the senior order would resign from the Order of the Thistle.
+The first to resign from the Order of the Thistle was John Campbell, 2nd Duke of Argyll in 1710; the last to take such an action was Thomas Dundas, 2nd Earl of Zetland in 1872.

 Knights and Ladies of the Thistle may also be deprived of their knighthoods.
-The only individual to have suffered such a fate was John Erskine, 6th Earl of Mar who lost both the knighthood and the earldom after participating in the Jacobite rising of 1715.
+The only individual to have suffered such a fate was John Erskine, 6th Earl of Mar who lost both the knighthood and the earldom after participating in the Jacobite Rising of 1715.

-The Order has five officers: the Chancellor, the Secretary, the Dean, Lyon King of Arms, and the Usher.
+The order has five officers: the Chancellor, the Secretary, the Dean, Lord Lyon King of Arms, and the Gentleman Usher of the Green Rod.
 The Dean is normally a cleric of the Church of Scotland.
 This office was not part of the original establishment, but was created in 1763 and joined to the office of Dean of the Chapel Royal.
 The two offices were separated in 1969.
-The office of Chancellor is mentioned and given custody of the seal of the Order in the 1687 statutes, but no-one was appointed to the position until 1913.
+The office of Chancellor is mentioned and given custody of the seal of the order in the 1687 statutes, but no-one was appointed to the position until 1913.
 The office has subsequently been held by one of the knights, though not necessarily the most senior.
 The Usher of the Order is the Gentleman Usher of the Green Rod (unlike his Garter equivalent, the Gentleman Usher of the Black Rod, he does not have another function assisting the House of Lords).
-The Lord Lyon King of Arms, head of the Scottish heraldic establishment, whose office predates his association with the Order, serves as King of Arms of the Order.
+The Lord Lyon King of Arms, head of the Scottish heraldic establishment, whose office predates his association with the order, serves as King of Arms of the Order.